feniljain/knowledge-base/linux/README.md

 - https://www.reddit.com/r/linuxquestions/comments/pz0u47/what_are_some_good_resources_to_learn_about_the/
 - https://www.reddit.com/r/linux4noobs/comments/q496kw/best_sites_to_learn_linux/
 - https://www.reddit.com/r/LLVM/comments/qly49y/how_to_build_a_compiler_with_llvm_and_mlir_12/
-- Alternatives to common windows tools: https://www.reddit.com/r/linux/comments/rqjnvw/i_tried_to_move_entirely_to_linux_supporting/
+- Alternatives to common windows: https://www.reddit.com/r/linux/comments/rqjnvw/i_tried_to_move_entirely_to_linux_supporting/
 - Collection of free software for linux: https://www.reddit.com/r/linux/comments/s6ieb1/update_after_reading_600_of_your_comments_here_is/
 - Linux kernel development trick: https://twitter.com/vegard_no/status/1483378883017814017